Javakheti: Antiquity

 The ancient tribe of Meskhetians is the first known inhabitants of the area.

 In the sources, the region was recorded as Zabakha in 785 BC, by King Argishti I of Urartu and, probably, meaning one of the ethnic groups of Urartu.
 According to Cyril Toumanoff, Javakheti, together with Erusheti, was part of the Iberian duchy of Tsunda from the 4th or 3rd century BC.

-Since 2nd century BC to 5th century AD this region was a part of an Armenian province - Gugark, in Greater Armenia.
+In the 2nd century BC the upper Javakheti was temporarily annexed by Armenian kingdom under Artaxias I, and was incorporated as a part of an Armenian province - Gugark, in Greater Armenia.
+According to Strabo, Armenia, though a small country in earlier times, was enlarged by Artaxias and Zariadris by cutting off for themselves parts of the surrounding nations, including the country of Mt Paryadres, Chorzenê and Gogarenê (which included upper Javakheti), all taken from Iberians.

 Saint Nino entered Iberia from Javakheti, one of the southern provinces of Iberia, and, following the course of the River Kura, she arrived in Mtskheta, the capital of the kingdom, once there, she eventually began to preach Christianity, which culminated by Christianization of Iberia.

+"Afterwards Nino departed and came to the mountains of Javakheti, where there was a great lake called Lake Paravani.
+When Nino reached this place, and saw the mountains to the north covered in snow, and felt how cold the air was, she trembled and exclaimed, ‘O God, receive my spirit!’
+There she remained for two days, begging food from some fishermen who were catching fish in the lake.
+There were also shepherds here.
+While they looked after their flocks at night, they used to call for help upon their gods, who were called Armazi and Zaden, and promise to offer up sacrifices to them if their affairs prospered.
+So Nino spoke to one of the shepherds, and asked him what region he came from.
+He replied, ‘We are from the great city of Mtskheta, where these gods hold sway and the kings reign.’
+St. Nino asked them where the city of Mtskheta was situated, and they replied, ‘Mtskheta lies on the river which flows out of this lake.’"

 One of the earliest Armenian sources, Faustus of Byzantium (the 5th century) writes: “Maskut King Sanesan, extremely angry, was filled with hate for his tribesman, Armenian King Khosrow, and gathered all of his troops—Huns, Pokhs, Tavaspars, Khechmataks, Izhmakhs, Gats, Gluars, Gugars, Shichbs, Chilbs, Balasich, and Egersvans, as well as an uncountable number of other diverse nomadic tribes, all the numerous troops he commanded.
 He crossed his border, the great River Kura, and invaded the Armenian country.”

 In the 5th century during the rule of Vakhtang I of Iberia Javakheti was a province of Iberia and after his death his second wife the Byzantine princess settled in Tsunda (part of Javakheti).